PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 must independently prove candidate order, restart behavior, pruning behavior, and non-zero ownership before replacing the current insertion logic.

-The next raw source-order boundary is the 148-line Slice pre/post NHWC passthrough helper.
-Its production positions, exact permutation/fan-out/public guards, and real-model ownership must be characterized before extraction; no broad conversion sweep is implied by this mechanical checkpoint.
+The next raw source-order boundary is the 285-line Shape-extraction NHWC→NCHW helper.
+Its Gather/Slice remapping families, constant materialization, production positions, and real-model ownership must be characterized before extraction; no broad conversion sweep is implied by this mechanical checkpoint.